People

 Dr. Miriam Cabero Müller, Postdoctoral fellow

-My research with the team was focused on detecting compact binaries and studying black holes.
-I was a member of the LIGO Scientific Collaboration throughout my PhD, actively contributing to the detection of the first gravitational-wave signals and to the characterization of noise sources in data from the Advanced LIGO detectors.
-I have also worked on studying theoretical aspects of black-hole horizons and I have developed parameter estimation methods to analyze the remnant black hole in binary coalescences as tools to test General Relativity with gravitational waves.
-At UBC I explored machine learning techniques to optimize usage of telescope time in electromagnetic follow up of gravitational-wave candidates.
+Miriam worked with the UBC LIGO team from 2020-2022.
+Her research with the team was focused on detecting compact binaries and studying black holes.
+She was a member of the LIGO Scientific Collaboration throughout my PhD, actively contributing to the detection of the first gravitational-wave signals and to the characterization of noise sources in data from the Advanced LIGO detectors.
+She also worked on studying theoretical aspects of black-hole horizons and developed parameter estimation methods to analyze the remnant black hole in binary coalescences as tools to test General Relativity with gravitational waves.
+At UBC she explored machine learning techniques to optimize usage of telescope time in electromagnetic follow up of gravitational-wave candidates, resulting in an Astrophysical Journal Letter.
+Read more out her publications and research products from her time at UBC on her Google Scholar page.
 Miriam is now a data scientist at EarthDaily Analytics in Vancouver.

 Nayyer Raza, M.Sc. alum

-As a member of the LIGO Burst-Supernova team I studied the gravitational waves emitted during core-collapse supernovae: violent explosions of massive stars towards the end of their life.
-My research at UBC focused on using the Bayesian inference algorithm BayesWave to improve waveform reconstructions of the expected signals from supernovae in LIGO-Virgo data and learn about the dynamics of the astrophysical source.
-Nayyer is now a PhD student at McGill.
+As a member of the LIGO Burst-Supernova team Nayyer studied the gravitational waves emitted during core-collapse supernovae: violent explosions of massive stars towards the end of their life.
+His Master’s research at UBC focused on using the Bayesian inference algorithm BayesWave to improve waveform reconstructions of the expected signals from supernovae in LIGO-Virgo data and learn about the dynamics of the astrophysical source.
+Nayyer’s Master’s thesis work was published as a paper in Phys.
+Rev. D. Nayyer continues to collaborate with the UBC LIGO team on the GWSkyNet-Multi algorithm as a PhD student at McGill.

 Robert Beda, B.Sc. student

 In the summer of 2020, Robert Beda was awarded an NSERC USRA to work with the UBC GW astrophysics group to understand the effects of different observatory system configurations on the quality of output data, as quantified by glitch rates.
 In particular, the standard reaction to approaching earthquakes changes the behaviour of seismic isolation systems so as to potentially influence data quality.
 Understanding this relationship may contribute towards development of observatory systems that collect even better data despite stressful environmental conditions.
-Github gwpy scripts
+Learn more from Robert’s Github gwpy scripts.

 Maryum Sayeed